ra1venn/tool-ench/README.md

 ```
 npm install
 ```
 inside the directory.
-This will download neccesary dependencies.
+This will download necessary dependencies.
 Next step is running locally with
 ```
 npm run dev